-Buttercup is a name used most commonly to describe the small yellow flowers that appear in our parks, however the buttercup family is actually quite extensive and they are not all yellow!
-Here we’ve constructed a simple guide to the three most common buttercups, that all have the stereotypical yellow flowers.
+Buttercup is a name used most commonly to describe the small yellow flowers that appear in our parks.
+However, the buttercup family is actually quite extensive and they are not all yellow!
+Here we’ve constructed a simple guide to the three most common buttercups that all have the stereotypical yellow flowers.

 Creeping Buttercup Ranunculus repens

 The Buttercup that everyone is familiar with, it’s the species we see strewn through the short grass.
-It grows commonly in deciduous woodland, cultivated land, dunes, grassland, heath land, hedgerows, meadows, river banks, roadsides, scrub, short turf, wasteland, and as a garden weed.
+It grows commonly in deciduous woodland, cultivated land, dunes, grassland, heathland, hedgerows, meadows, river banks, roadsides, scrub, short turf, wasteland, and as a garden weed.

 It grows close to the ground and produces long runners which spread out to colonise the area.
-The leaves at the base of the plant are hairy with long stalks and are each cut unto three, toothed, sections.
+The leaves at the base of the plant are hairy with long stalks and are each cut into three, toothed, sections.

 The flowers are a deep glossy yellow with five petals and five sepals.
 The sepals are hairy and clasp the petals from below.